4s6ggs/icom-icm710-vfo/README.md

 ## Operating System

-* Windows 10
+Windows 10 or later is recommended.

-* Windows 11
+The application is provided as a Windows executable.

 ## Hardware

+Required:

-* ICOM IC-M710
+* ICOM IC-M710 transceiver
+* Computer running Windows
-* Compatible CI-V interface
+* Compatible serial interface
-* Available Windows COM port

-## Software

-The portable EXE does not require Python to be installed.
+* Appropriate serial connection between the computer and radio

+The exact physical serial interface depends on the hardware configuration used with the IC-M710.

 ---